 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance.1 Corinthians 13:4-7 NLT

-What that will do for you relationships
+What will that do for your relationships?

 Loving a wife like this is a great way to give our them the best possible space within which they can experience being their best with the loving support of a partner.
-The result is usually that our love returns to us packaged in the wonderful glorious package of the unique expression of the person we loved.
+The result is usually that our love returns to us packaged in the wonderful, glorious package of the unique expression of the person we loved.

-Relationships heal, recover and thrive where men do this!
+Relationships heal, recover, and thrive where men do this!

 How about you?
 Having some trouble burying your wife in the backyard?
 Need some extra hands?